BRS BULLETIN | COVID-19

 Reading this article in mid-May many of us are hopefully now seeing the light at the end of the tunnel.
 We're also acutely aware it will be a slow drip back to society as we know it—some things will be altered forever.
 Now we’re focusing on keeping track of public policy adjustments associated with recreation centers and libraries and how any changes may impact the programming and design of our buildings.
 Next, we’re looking forward to hosting a think tank post-pandemic with past and current clients.
 We will be assessing their new needs, what keeps them up at night and how we can leverage architecture to make our future a safer, healthier place.

 4/19/21: We have moved to 75% capacity in the office and continue to monitor state and city regulations as things change.
-All employees have at least one vaccine and we are staying positive!
+All employees have two vaccines and we are staying positive!

 Posted on March 31, 2020 at 04:22pmcomments powered by Disqus